-Several Democrats Eying A Presidential Run Embrace 'Medicare-For-All'
+Several Democrats Eyeing A Presidential Run Embrace 'Medicare-For-All'

 Howard Schultz, the former CEO of Starbucks, who has said he is considering a presidential run, told CBS reporters that Harris' proposal to eliminate the health insurance industry is "not American."
 He also called proposed tax increases on the wealthy "punitive."

-Michael Bloomberg, the former mayor of New York and founder of Bloomberg LP, who is also considering a run, said in New Hampshire Tuesday that he, too, opposed the idea.
+Mike Bloomberg, the former mayor of New York and founder of Bloomberg LP, who is also considering a run, said in New Hampshire Tuesday that he, too, opposed the idea.

 "To replace the entire private system where companies provide health care for their employees would bankrupt us for a very long time," he told workers at a factory he was visiting.

-Note: A previous version of this story incorrectly identified Sen. Bernie Sanders as a Republican.
-Sanders is an independent who caucuses with the Democrats.